DevOpsDSM/presenter-checklist/README.md

 If you are a presenter and have any questions please reach to the organizer who asked you to present or via the Meetup.com group page.

-If you stumbled upon this repo and have interest in [DevOpsDSM](https://www.devopsdsm.com), please check us out via the Meetup.com group page.
+If you stumbled upon this repo and have interest in [DevOpsDSM](https://www.devopsdsm.com), please check us out via the Meetup.com group page, or join our [Slack community](https://bit.ly/Join-DevOpsDSM-Slack) and mention that you are interested in presenting.